scarv/eliminate/doc/encoding.md

 ```
 # in the prologue of masked assembler implementation
 addi sp, sp, -4
-# in the epilogue of masker assembler implementation
+# in the epilogue of masked assembler implementation
 addi sp, sp,  4
 ```